Jane Peterson: Early life

+Training

-Peterson was born in Elgin, Illinois, on November 28, 1876, as the daughter of an Elgin Watch Company employee and a homemaker.
-Though she was born as Jennie Christine she changed her name to Jane right after she graduated from high school, in 1894.
-She didn't receive any formal art training as a child, but knew intuitively how to paint everything she saw.
-As a child she attended public school.
-Later, at the 1893 Columbian Exposition in Chicago, she learned about the Pratt Institute, a fairly new technical school in Brooklyn, New York and took an art aptitude test.
-After she applied to Pratt, in 1895, she was accepted in the art department and Peterson borrowed $300 from her mother to study there.
+At the Columbian Exposition she also learned about the Pratt Institute, a fairly new technical school in Brooklyn, New York, and took an art aptitude test.
+She was accepted in the art department at Pratt in 1895 and Peterson borrowed $300 from her mother to study there.
 In 1901 she graduated and went on to study oil and watercolor painting at the Art Students League in New York City with Frank DuMond.

-Study in Europe
+In 1907, she extended her artistic career by taking a grand tour in Europe, visiting England, Holland, France and Italy, providing an opportunity to learn from the masters.

+Travel abroad

-Like many young artists of her time, Jane took several grand tours of the European continents and studied under several famous European artists.
-She studied with the Welsh artist Frank Brangwyn in Venice and London, Joaquin Sorolla in Madrid, and painter Jacques Blanche and sculptor Andre L’Hote in Paris.
-Under their guidance she gained a diverse and expert knowledge of painting techniques and composition.
-While in Paris, Peterson also became friends with American writer Gertrude and art collector and critic Leo Stein, becoming a regular at the siblings' various gatherings where the guests included Pablo Picasso and Henri Matisse.
-She lived in rooms in Montparnasse located around the corner from Gertrude Stein’s salon, where on Saturday evening artists and art enthusiasts would gather to view and discuss Stein's seminal collection of modern art.
+Like many young artists of her time, Peterson took several grand tours of the European continents, starting in 1907, and studied under several famous European artists, including Frank Brangwyn in Venice and London, Joaquin Sorolla in Madrid, and Jacques-Émile Blanche and André Lhote in Paris.
+While in Paris, Peterson also became friends with American writer Gertrude Stein and art collector and critic Leo Stein, becoming a regular at the siblings' various gatherings where the guests included Pablo Picasso and Henri Matisse.
+She lived in rooms in Montparnasse located around the corner from Gertrude Stein's salon, where on Saturday evening artists and art enthusiasts would gather to view and discuss Stein's seminal collection of modern art.
 During her time in Paris, Peterson was surrounded by Fauvism, Expressionism, Impressionism, and the beginnings of Cubism.
 When she first arrived in Paris in 1907 Picasso was already paving the way with innovative and experimental techniques, displaying Fauvist tendencies and going beyond them.

-A solo exhibition of Peterson's work held in 1908 at the Société des Artistes Français won much acclaim among Parisian critics and resulted in one viewer's setting up an exhibition at the St. Botolph club in Boston the next year of her earlier works.